Custom installation of Python

 Installing Python 2

-While Python 2 is installed by default by CentOS, let’s assume we have cluster users that require the latest Python 2 release.
+While Python 2 is EOL, let’s assume we have cluster users that require the latest one Python 2 release.
 Or maybe you want to provide them with optimized builds for your particular cluster.

 Verify your installation works by exporting the necessary environment variables and running python2.